-are proud to have honored the newest members to be inducted into
+are proud to honor the newest members of

 the Kentucky Athletic Hall of Fame:

 The Kentucky Athletic Hall of Fame honored its Class of 2013,

 Crowne Plaza Hotel.
 (Seated, l-r) Jerry Carroll; representing Bo McMillin, his

 daughter, Jane McMillin Bubier; Pervis Ellison; and Donna Bender Moir;

 (Standing, l-r) KAHF President Jim Ellis; Dwayne Woodruff; Julie Ditty; Calvin